-LaRose High School Quick Facts Year opened: late 1800s / early1900s Year closed: 1961 School nickname: the “Warriors” School colors: Blue & Gold School Fight Song: “Cheers, Cheers for Old LaRose High” Sung to Univ. of Notre Dame Fight Song tume – words needed
+LaRose High School Quick Facts Year opened: 1913 Year closed: 1961 School nickname: the “Warriors” School colors: Blue & Gold School Fight Song: “Cheers, Cheers for Old LaRose High” Sung to Univ. of Notre Dame Fight Song tune – words needed

 Cheer, Cheer for old LaRose High, Wake up the echoes, Cheering her name, Send a loyal cheer on high, Shake out the thunder from the sky.